Themefic-Team/tourfic/readme.txt

 = Is the Free version fully free? =

-Yes, Tourfic is 100% free on WordPress.org.
-A Pro version with advanced features is also available on our [website](https://tourfic.com/pricing/).
+Yes.
+The plugin distributed on WordPress.org is free and fully functional.
+A separate Tourfic Pro companion plugin is also available from our [website](https://tourfic.com/pricing/).

 = Can I build a Hotel Booking system with Tourfic? =